odlev/subscriptions-service/README.md

-This is an simple API for managing subscriptions.
+This is an simple CRUDL API for managing subscriptions.

 Swagger documentation implemented =>